 This is demonstrated below in TABLE F1 AS4349.1 pre purchase inspections

 We have fought the fight with the shonky inspectors who are trying to pass this off as normal deterioration due to the age of the building.

-Your home or potential home does not need to be at risk of imminent collapse for a structural defect to be identified, Contact Powerdrive Roofing Today stand up and fight, don’t let these real estate agents con you out of looking into it further so their precious commission isn’t affected, or the building inspectors who care more about getting referrals from the real estate agents than they do their own clients, they are willing to brush under the rug Major Structural Defects.
-Its time they were held accountable, its time the home buyers of Perth found out the Truth About Chemical Delignification.
+Your home does not need to be at risk of collapse for a structural defect to be identified.
+Contact Powerdrive Roofing Today.
+Stand up and fight.
+Don’t let these real estate agents con you out of looking into it further so their precious commission isn’t affected.
+The building inspectors who care more about getting a referral.
+Rather than do the right thing by their own clients.
+They are willing to brush under the rug Major Structural Defects.
+It’s time they are made accountable, it’s time the home buyers of Perth find out the Truth About Chemical Delignification.